 Lilleker, D. and Negrine, R., 2003.
 Not big brand names but corner shops: marketing politics to a disengaged electorate.
 Journal of Political Marketing, 2 (1), pp. 55-75.

 Grief, N., 2002.
 Non-discrimination under the European Convention on Human Rights: a critique of the UK Government's refusal to sign and ratify Protocol 12.
 European Law Review, 27, pp. 3-18.

 Apostolakis, C., 2001.
 Strategic Partnerships at Local Level: Just Rhetoric or a Way Forward?
 In: The Fourth Annual CANE Conference , 17 November 2001 , University of Sheffield, England.
 (Unpublished)

 McQueen, D., 1999.
 Free press?
 You must be joking: how the British press is suppressed.
 Spectacle, 2 (2), pp. 47-62.

 Howell, K.E., 1998.
 Neo-Functionalism Reassessed: Suggesting a Synthesis of European Integration Theory.
 Working Paper.
 Poole, UK: Bournemouth University School of Finance and Law.

 Moloney, K., 1994.
 Commercial lobbying: a thesis on the "for hire" aspects of lobbying.
-PhD Thesis (PhD).
+Doctorate Thesis (Doctorate).
 Bournemouth University.